Louis-Aime/Milesian-calendar/Basic_Common/README.md

 ## MilesianAlertMsg
 Object used with "Alert" commands or in string construction of other modules.
 Error messages in several languages are generated.
 This module should be re-encoded for sites that do not use the UTF-8 character set.

+## RealTZmsOffset.js: a method for precise Timezone offset computation
+The method getRealTZmsOffset computes the real offset between a local hour and UTC in ms.
+Since local time before TZ were enforced is now taken into account, using TZOffset gives different results in different browsers.
+Hence this method, which mas originally developed with another module, UnicodeBasic.js